General Jean-Joseph-Ange d'Hautpoul

 Pronunciation:

 The summer of 1796 saw General d'Hautpoul fighting at Altenkirchen in June where he was wounded by a ball to the left shoulder.
-Richepanse took over his command due to his wound, but when Richepanse himself was wounded that August, d'Hautpoul resumed his command.
-In October he received a promotion to général de division.
-In 1797 d'Hautpoul became commander of the heavy cavalry of the Army of the Sambre and Meuse and served at the crossing of the Rhine in April.
-Originally designated for the Army of England in 1798, he instead took command of the 7th Cavalry Division of the Army of Mainz.
+Richepanse took over his command due to this wound, but when Richepanse himself was wounded that August, d'Hautpoul resumed his command.
+In October d'Hautpoul received a promotion to général de division.
+In 1797 he became commander of the heavy cavalry of the Army of the Sambre and Meuse and he served at the crossing of the Rhine in April.
+Originally designated for the Army of England in 1798, d'Hautpoul took command of the 7th Cavalry Division of the Army of Mainz.

-In 1799 d'Hautpoul joined the Army of the Danube and fought at Ostrach and Stockach in March.
-At the end of April he was relieved of command due to a complaint from Jourdan that he had disobeyed and missed a charge at Stockach.
+In 1799 d'Hautpoul joined the Army of the Danube and he fought at Ostrach and Stockach in March.
+At the end of April he was relieved of command due to a complaint from Jourdan that he had disobeyed and missed a charge at Stockach, causing the defeat.
 A council of war was formed to investigate these allegations.
-The council of war acquitted him, and he joined the cavalry of the Army of the Rhine.
-In April of 1800 d'Hautpoul was assigned to the Reserve Corps, and distinguished himself at Engen and Biberach in May.
-That December he took part in the Battle of Hohenlinden.
+The council of war acquitted him and he joined the cavalry of the Army of the Rhine.
+In April of 1800 d'Hautpoul was assigned to the Reserve Corps and he distinguished himself at Engen and Biberach in May.
+That December he took part in the Battle of Hohenlinden where he again distinguished himself.

-Next d'Hautpoul became inspector general of cavalry in 1801, and in 1803 went to the camp of Compieègne.
-Later that year he took command of the camp of Saint-Omer.
-When war broke out in 1805, he was given command of the 2nd Cuirassier Division in Marshal Murat's Cavalry Reserve.
+Next d'Hautpoul became inspector general of cavalry in 1801 and in 1803 he went to the camp of Compiègne.
+Later that year he took command of the cavalry of the camp of Saint-Omer.
+When the Grande Armée marched to war in 1805, d'Hautpoul was given command of the 2nd Cuirassier Division in Marshal Murat's Cavalry Reserve.
 Leading his men into action, he charged the Russian center at the Battle of Austerlitz that December.
-In 1806 d'Hautpoul was rewarded with a Grand Eagle of the Legion of Honor and appointed as a senator.
+In 1806 d'Hautpoul was rewarded with a Grand Eagle of the Legion of Honor and appointed a senator.
 When the war with Prussia began that October, he returned to the army and fought at Jena and Lübeck.

-Sadly, two days later he participated in the great charges of Eylau but was wounded in the right thigh.
+Two days later he participated in the great charges of Eylau but he was wounded in the right thigh by grapeshot.
 As d'Hautpoul was carried away from the battle, both Doctors Larrey and Percy examined him.
 Larrey suggested an amputation, while Percy suggested the leg could be saved.
-Hoping for the best, d'Hautpoul agreed with Percy, but died within a few days from the wound.3
+Hoping for the best, d'Hautpoul agreed with Percy but he died within a week from the wound.3

 Notes